 Students come back year after year for our camp's:

 chamber music experiences, to meet new and old friends, beautiful setting

 In addition to focusing on technique and taking care of our bodies as musicians, working with other musicians is an important part of the program.
-Harp students work closely with each other in harp ensemble and with strings students at the Rocky Mountain Summer Conservatory.
-We encourage students with brothers or sisters who play other instruments to apply to both programs.
-For more information visit our website, rmsharp.org.
+Harp students work closely with each other in harp ensemble and chamber music collaborations with the Rocky Mountain Summer Conservatory.
+We also stay active and hike often in the Rocky Mountains!
+Early bird applicants are eligible for tuition discounts, and scholarships are available.